Jeremy hopes the Force is with him as he pursues a forensics career in the swamps of Louisiana.

-Piloting: An overlooked aspect
+Piloting: An Overlooked Aspect

-Star Wars fans like myself often see discussions of its lightsaber-wielding characters.
+Star Wars fans like me often see discussions of its lightsaber-wielding characters.
 Or perhaps we'll encounter debates on the workings of the light and dark sides of the Force.
 While these topics are awesome, it's about time we look at one of the most underrated aspects of Star Wars: the space battles.
 Watching the films, we see incredible pilots perform daring maneuvers with their spaceships.

 Some of the most thrilling moments come from the aerial battles.
 In fact, after the rolling golden credits, every film opens with a ship travelling through space.
-To finally give credit where it's due, let's countdown the five best pilots we see within the Star Wars movies, and highlight some of their accomplishments.
+To finally give credit where it's due, let's count down the five best pilots we see within the Star Wars movies, and highlight some of their accomplishments.

 5. Boba Fett

 Boba Fett, the most feared bounty hunter in the galaxy, is the one who delivered the carbonite-frozen Han Solo to Jabba the Hutt.
-We see his piloting skill in Episode 5 when Han Solo tries to trick pursing Imperials by hiding his craft among jettisoned garbage.
-Fett anticipates this move, and thus tracks where Solo is headed, leading to the Empire's capture of Solo, Leia, and Chewbacca.
+We see his piloting skill in Episode 5 when Han Solo tries to trick pursuing Imperials by hiding his craft among jettisoned garbage.
+Fett anticipates this move and thus tracks where Solo is headed, leading to the Empire's capture of Solo, Leia, and Chewbacca.

 If not for Fett's cunning, the Rebels would have made a clean escape.
 Also of note is that no one in Solo's party noticed their pursuer, hinting at Fett's subtlety and piloting ability.
 Plus, he owns a customized and formidable ship, Slave 1.